 Samples & Data Access and Analysis

-This section includes all the information needed to access and use the CALERIE Research Network resources, including the public use database and the application for access to biological samples.
+This section includes all the information needed to access and use the CALERIETM Research Network resources, including the public use database and the application for access to biological samples.

 Before proceeding with a study project, please check the Ongoing Projects tab to see studies currently in progress.

 All proposed ancillary studies and secondary data analyses must be submitted to the SC in time for subsequent SC review prior to submission to a funding agency.
 The Committee meets monthly for regular business and consideration of ancillary studies.
 Studies submitted for review less than 60 days prior to a funding application submission deadline may not receive an approval letter for inclusion in the application.
 Further, grant applications submitted for funding not receiving approval in advance for use of samples cannot be guaranteed approval for access post hoc, even if funding is obtained.